gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

+!!!
+MOD IS CREATED FOR EUROPA 1100 v1.6.4.2, AND MOST LIKELY WILL NOT WORK WITH OTHER VERSIONS.

+The mod on this page will be updated to match the Europe 1100 version on Steam.
+Other versions can be found on Nexus Mods.

 This mod has two purposes:

 1. recreate Eastern Europe for mod Europa 1100
-2. create `easily` transferable settlements of Eastern Europe for the Europe Lemmy Map
+2. create 'easily' transferable settlements of Eastern Europe for the Europe Lemmy Map

 The action of the expansion takes place in the same timeline of 1090-1005.
 Submod also tries to be as historical as possible (lack of historical and archaeological materials) and my competence permits.